conorgg123/tempus-productivity-dashboard/README.md

 ### Calendar
 1. Navigate to the Calendar section from the sidebar
-2. Toggle between Day, Week, and Month views
+2. Toggle between Day, Week, and Month views using the view buttons
-3. Click on a time slot to add a new event
-4. Color-code events by category (Focus, Meeting, Break, etc.)
-5. Drag events to reschedule (in Week/Day views)
+3. Navigate between dates using the arrow buttons or "Today" button
+4. View events color-coded by type (blue for design, orange for meetings, purple for focus sessions)
+5. Click on an event to view detailed information including time, location, and attendees
+6. Add new events using the floating "+" button
+7. Edit or delete events through the event details modal
+8. See overlapping events properly displayed side by side

 ### YouTube Manager
 1. Add YouTube URLs to save for later viewing